 Instance details page.
 Take note of the Cloud SQL IP address,

 [CLOUD_SQL_IP_ADDRESS], because you need it when

 Preparing a Cuebot Docker image for deployment

 In this tutorial, Cuebot is deployed as a Docker Container on a single Compute Engine VM.
 You start by building a Cuebot Docker image locally from the OpenCue repository and pushing it to Container Registry.
-Container Registry is a private Docker image repository on GCP that you use to store the Docker images in this tutorial.
+Container Registry is a private Docker image repository on Google Cloud that you use to store the Docker images in this tutorial.
 For more information on this workflow, see the Compute Engine documentation.